Regularity and Stability Properties of Selective SSMs with Discontinuous Gating: Constraints Imposed by Universal Quadratic Passivity on Gating Mechanisms

 If a single quadratic function $V_Q$ is capable of certifying passivity regardless of the input-driven variations in system parameters, the matrix $Q(t)$ defining this function must possess inherent structural regularity and obey specific monotonicity properties.

-\begin{theorem}[Regularity and Rank of Universal Quadratic Storage] Consider the continuous‐time selective state‐space model \eqref{eq:mamba_ssm_prelim} under the standard regularity assumptions.
+\begin{theorem}[Regularity and Rank of Universal Quadratic Storage] Consider the continuous‐time selective SSM \eqref{eq:mamba_ssm_prelim} under the standard regularity assumptions.
 Suppose there exists a time-varying quadratic storage function $V_Q(t,h) = \frac{1}{2} h^H Q(t) h$ (with $Q: \timeInt \to \posSD[N]$) that satisfies the dissipativity inequality (which implies passivity by dropping the nonpositive term):

 for some $\beta \ge 0$, valid for \emph{all} admissible pairs $(x(\cdot),u(\cdot))$ and all corresponding state--input--output trajectories $\{h(\tau),u(\tau),y(\tau)\}$ of \eqref{eq:mamba_ssm_prelim}.
 Then, the matrix function $Q(t)$ must satisfy the following properties: \begin{enumerate}[label=(\alph*)] \item \textbf{AUC Regularity:} $Q(t)$ must belong to the class of locally absolutely upper semicontinuous matrix functions, i.e., $Q \in \AUC_\loc(\timeInt, \posSD[N])$. \item \textbf{Rank Monotonicity:} The rank of $Q(t)$, denoted $r(t) = \rank(Q(t))$, must be weakly monotonically non-increasing over time $t \in \timeInt$. \end{enumerate} \end{theorem}